Introduction to workers compensation

 - a recurrence, aggravation, acceleration, exacerbation or deterioration of any pre-existing injury or disease.

-If an injury occurs at work, then there is generally a Legally binding or effective. workers compensation claim.
+If an injury occurs at work, then there is generally a valid workers compensation claim.
 However, for a ‘heart attack injury’ or ‘stroke injury’ disease contracted in the course of employment and the recurrence, aggravation, acceleration, exacerbation or deterioration of any pre-existing injury or disease, it will always be necessary to show that employment was a ‘significant contributing factor’ to the injury (s 40(3)).
 The phrase ‘significant contributing factor’ is defined in schedule 1, clause 25 of the WIRC Act.
 To determine this, a number of factors are taken into account, such as the duration and particular tasks of the employment, hereditary factors and the probability that the injury would have occurred outside the employment.

 The term ‘disease’ includes any physical or mental ailments, disorder, defect or morbid condition whether of sudden or gradual development.
 It also includes the recurrence, aggravation, acceleration, exacerbation or deterioration of any pre-existing disease.
 For example, there is a valid claim if a worker falls and breaks a leg at work.
 However, if a worker suffers a heart attack at home, and if the nature of the employment or incidents in the course of the employment have contributed to high blood pressure or heart disease, there may also be a successful claim for workers compensation, even though the eventual heart attack happened at home.
 A large number of different illnesses, injuries and diseases have been covered by way of workers compensation, including heart disease, various types of cancer, the removal of gallstones, polio and varicose veins.